DAF201/Crank-Development-Guide-Book/README.md

 3. When you found your function is longer than a screen, stop and think about it.
 4. House is made out of frames and bricks, not decorations.
 Build necessary framework first then implements functions.
 5. Don't copy variables around unless necessary.
+6. Try to avoid using some APIs, they are slow (namely, gre.timer_set_interval).
+7. It cannot print to the serial ports or ssh, you need to make your own print function.

 # table of contents:
 1. [some thing general](#something_general)